-- After the completion of construction, the areas used as construction area will be returned to their original use. - During the construction phase, restricted hours of working will be proposed especially for built up areas.
-Using machinery during those hours should be avoided in residential properties. - The housekeeping of the entire Project Area will be given importance throughout the life of the Project. - To minimize light spillage from the site, every effort should be made to minimize the number of lights consistent with health and safety standards.
+After the completion of construction, the areas used as construction area will be returned to their original use.

+During the construction phase, restricted hours of working will be proposed especially for built up areas.
+Using machinery during those hours should be avoided in residential properties.

+- The housekeeping of the entire Project Area will be given importance throughout the life of the Project. - To minimize light spillage from the site, every effort should be made to minimize the number of lights consistent with health and safety standards.
 In a similar way, all lights should be shielded and as much as possible pointed to the ground to avoid direct light effects on sensitive receptors around the Project Area. - Regular monitoring of the affected people's grievances with regard to visual impacts.
 For this, the external grievance mechanism should be implemented properly, and all stakeholders should have access to this mechanism. - Implementation of dust suppression during construction.

-The residual impact following the above-mentioned mitigation measures during the construction phase is presented in the following table (Table 7-79).
+The residual impact following the above-mentioned mitigation measures during the construction phase is presented in the following table (Table 7-87).
 Based on the baseline conditions of the assessed components, the Project characteristics, and actions, as well as the proper implementation of the mitigation measures proposed above, negligible negative impact is expected on visual impact during the construction phase.

-Table 7-79: Impact Assessment Matrix for Visual Impact During Construction Phase After Mitigation
+Table 7-87: Impact Assessment Matrix for Visual Impact During Construction Phase After Mitigation

-Impact Factor Impact Factor Features Compone nt Sensitivity Impact Reversibil ity Impact Value Mitigation effectiven ess Residual impact value Duration: Short Emission of Frequency: Frequent Low Chart tarm Negligible Medium Negligible particulate matter Geo.
-Extent: Local Low Short-term Negligible high Negligible Intensity: Low Duration: Short Short-mid- term Medium Introduction of Frequency: Continuous Medium- Low Nagligible buildings/infrastru ctures Geo.
-Extent: Local low Negligible Intensity: Low Duration: Short Medium high Emission of light Frequency: Frequent Medium- Oh Nia adiadia Nia all'adala Geo.
-Extent: Local low Short-term Negligible Negligible Intensity: Low
+Impact Factor Impact Factor Features Component Sensitivity Impact Reversibility Impact Value Mitigation effectiveness Residual impact value Duration: Short Low Short-term Negligible Medium high Negligible Emission of Frequency: Frequent particulate matter Geo.
+Extent: Local Intensity: Low Duration: Short Marking laws Short-mid- term Low Medium Negligible Introduction of Frequency: Continuous buildings/ infrastructures Geo.
+Extent: Local Medium-low Intensity: Low Duration: Short Short-term Negligible Medium high Negligible Footballer of Palet Frequency: Frequent Marathana Isaa Emission of light Geo.
+Extent: Local Medium-low Intensity: Low